 The Cucumber Book

-Here you get many advanced and real world – based ideas to extend your Cucumber-fu.
+Here you get many advanced real world ideas to extend your Cucumber-fu.
 Want to set up a CI or get your hands dirty with mobile test automation?
 Or do you want to see how to test the serial interface of an Arduino device?
 Here you go!

 The handbook of agile software craftsmanship by Robert C. Martin was a recommendation during my earlier days of software development, but it contains great advice for test automation engineers, too.
 With wits and humour, it guides you through your journey of writing readable and easily maintainable code.